yuulive/asdfsdfdfg/specification.md

 ### Matrix of transfer functions
 #### Properties
 - Retrieve the characteristic polynomial of the system
-- Evaluation of the matrix give a vector of complex numbers
+- Evaluation of the matrix given a vector of complex numbers
 - Indexing (mutable) of the numerator of the matrix
 - Formatting of the matrix